poee/lol/content/collections/pages/cosmogony.md

 Meeting Their gaze Sophia finally knew love, and was loved in return.

-<blockquote>*And so it is that we do awake from the Chao, a still-drowsy yet radiant I.<br>Our heart reaches for our love Sophia, and we dance with our mother Eris<br>until we return to VOID, where all things begin.*</blockquote>
+<blockquote>*And so it is that we do awake from the Chao, a still-drowsy yet radiant 👁<br>Our heart reaches for our love Sophia, and we dance with our mother Eris<br>until we return to VOID, where all things begin.*</blockquote>

 <br>